 - By charging a fee (~$5) to mothers giving birth at home, mothers will go to the clinic saving many lives.

 - A small change in the Malnutrition team’s product can make a huge change in the effectivity of our product.

 Explanation: Emergence is the process of an entity coming into view.
 When the parts together have different properties/behaviors than they do alone the entity is able to emerge.

 Example: An emergent system that creates sustainable and scalable social value are social movements.
 The social movement “Black Lives Matter” is sustained by the people that support it however the movement is not owned by the people.
 These are the two parts (idea and people) that come together to emerge.

 - Employ community to gather hyacinth and pay for the supply by the kilo

-- Partner with the fishermen to sell the briquettes with the fish, they can make money and will help the entrepreneur collect the hyacinth.
-Only fisherman than want to be involved will be hired/become a partner.
+- Partner with the fishermen to sell the briquettes with the fish (need the briquette to cook the fish), they can make money and will help the entrepreneur collect the hyacinth.
+Only fisherman that want to be involved will be hired/become a partner.
 The other fisherman who aren’t involved originally will feel like they are missing out once they see the success of the original fisherman and will then want to join the venture.